 Commitment doesn’t come naturally to everyone.
 Between past relationships, fears of getting hurt, and just simply playing the field, there are many factors that influence whether we decide to make the jump into serious relationships.
 Plus, how can you tell if you've found "the one"?
-The answers aren't black and white.
-But they don't have to be: For many people, deciding to settle down is part of a process, and it's not one that happens overnight.
+The answers aren't black and white, but for many people, deciding to settle down is part of a process, and it's not one that happens overnight.

 If you're looking for a serious relationship but your partner isn't meeting you halfway, there are several reasons they might be afraid of committing to you.
 It's important to take the time to understand your motivations, think of the relationship as a whole, and approach the situation delicately.
 Like all things in love, it takes care and compassion for other people (and yourself) to navigate these matters of the heart.

-Let's take a look at what makes people afraid of commitment—and clear up those questions that so many of us ask.
+Below, a look at what makes people afraid of commitment.

 Why Is My Partner Afraid of Commitment?

 Whether you're engaged or have dated for a short time, it can be frustrating to feel like the person you care about isn't all-in.
 "Fear of commitment may exist in dating, and even in marriage when one or both partners are reluctant to fully invest emotionally in the relationship," says expert Preston Ni, M.S.B.A.
 If your partner is apprehensive about committing to you, it's not always cause for concern: Commitment is a normal thing to fear for many of us.
 There are plenty of explanations for this type of behavior.
 Concerns can come from our experiences in dating, uncertainty about the future, or even a lack of serious partners in the past.
 Every individual has a different approach—and love language—when it comes to relationships.
 So how can you tell if your partner is afraid of commitment?
 Here are a few signs to understand why people are afraid of getting too close, and if it's time for you to commit to moving on.